 The V-front derby is one of Sean Connery’s Bond’s favourite shoe styles, and he even wears it in patent leather for black tie in Diamonds Are Forever.
 While the closed-laced patent leather oxford is the traditional lace-up choice for black tie, the V-front derby also gets the job done without sacrificing elegance.
 For an extra-elegant look, these shoes are made on an extra-thin sole that is coloured black on the bottom.

 Unlike the other V-front shoes in Diamonds Are Forever, these shoes have only two pairs of eyelets instead of three.
 These shoes are also made on a different last from the other shoes in the film; it is more modern with a chiselled toe instead of the traditional rounded toe.
 This may signify that the shoes are not from Lobb.

 For the average man who does not frequent black tie functions, a plain black calf oxford can serve double-duty for both suits and for black tie.
 But when James Bond wears three different dinner jackets in one film he has no excuse to not have a dedicated patent-leather shoe for black tie.
-He wears this shoe in Diamonds Are Forever with his ivory dinner jacket at the casino, his black dinner suit when scaling the Whyte House and his blue velvet dinner jacket for a private dinner on the ocean liner at the end of the film.
+He wears this shoe in Diamonds Are Forever with his ivory dinner jacket at the casino and his black dinner suit when scaling the Whyte House.

 Daniel Craig wears a similar shoe in black calf instead of patent leather from John Lobb Paris for black tie in Casino Royale.